MozeeB/compose-samples/README.md

 ------------
 To try out these sample apps, you need to use [Android Studio Arctic Fox](https://developer.android.com/studio).
-You can clone this repository or import the project from Android Studio following the steps [here](https://developer.android.com/jetpack/compose/setup#sample).
+You can clone this repository or import the project from Android Studio following the steps okey [here](https://developer.android.com/jetpack/compose/setup#sample).

 🧬 Samples